|Item#||Name||Size & Form||Brand||Price||Actions|

 Calcium is an essential mineral that is often inadequately supplied, inefficiently absorbed, or excreted faster than it is being assimilated.
 The citrate salt of calcium has been documented to be well absorbed and utilized by the body.
 This is the form many doctors and nutritionists recommend.
 Calcium citrate dissolves easily even if one doesn’t have much stomach acid.
 Many people naturally produce less acid as they age, so calcium citrate is a good choice for older adults.
 The addition of vitamin D3 is also critically important because it stimulates calcium absorption and promotes healthy bone density.
 However, as people age, they often lose the ability to make vitamin D3.

-Calcium and other minerals are best not taken with fiber, because fiber can interfere with their absorption.1-5 There is evidence that calcium from supplements and dairy foods may inhibit iron absorption, although it has been very difficult to distinguish between the effects of calcium on iron absorption versus other inhibitory factors, such as phytate.27 Therefore, if you are iron deficient, it may be best to avoid taking calcium with meals.28 Calcium supplements should always be taken with a full glass of water, juice, or other liquid to enhance solubility.29 If calcium-containing formulas are taken only once daily, they may be best taken in the evening.30
+Calcium and other minerals are best not taken with fiber, because fiber can interfere with their absorption.
+There is evidence that calcium from supplements and dairy foods may inhibit iron absorption, although it has been very difficult to distinguish between the effects of calcium on iron absorption versus other inhibitory factors, such as phytate.
+Although current understanding of this suggests that the inhibition of calcium on absorption of iron is of short duration and the body has adaptive mechanisms.

+*Statements on this site have not been evaluated by the Food and Drug Administration.
 Products on this site are not intended to diagnose, treat, cure, or prevent any disease.

+Prices are subject to change at anytime and without notice.
 The majority of the product information has been reprinted from the manufacturer.